 You can manage and view your debts by selecting ‘Money You Owe’ in your Centrelink online account (linked to myGov) or by using the Express Plus Centrelink mobile app.
 You can also set up a payment plan by calling the government’s Debt Recovery Team on 1800 076 072.

 Mr Jongen says, ‘If you don’t repay the money in full, or contact us to discuss paying your debt prior to the 28 days deadline, we will set up an automatic deduction.
 We can recover your debt from your Family Tax Benefit or income support payment or future CCS payments.’

-If your family isn’t getting the CCS any more, or any other Department of Human Services payment, and you haven’t arranged a ‘suitable repayment arrangement’ within the 28 days, then your debt might be referred for external collection.
+If your family isn’t getting the CCS any more, or any other Services Australia payment, and you haven’t arranged a ‘suitable repayment arrangement’ within the 28 days, then your debt might be referred for external collection.